ajalt/colormath/docs/usage.md

 ### Easing functions

-There the interpolation method changes the path the gradient takes through the color space, an easing function changes the speed that the path is traversed.
+Where the interpolation method changes the path the gradient takes through a color space, an easing function changes the speed that the path is traversed.

 [EasingFunctions] includes all the CSS easing functions, as well as an easing